Scooby-Doo! Return to Zombie Island: Plot

 Soon, Shaggy and Scooby return to the hotel and barricade the door, as a group of zombies approach the hotel.
-Shaggy and Scooby give their OK to the others to solve mysteries again and the gang set a trap for the zombies.
+Shaggy and Scooby give their OK expressions to the others to solve mysteries again and the gang set a trap for the zombies.
 But the clawed figure, a black Were-Cat, knocks over a candelabra, setting fire to a curtain, which then causes the sprinkler system to douse the fire and melt the zombies' faces to reveal that they were the hotel staff in disguise.
 The gang discover that they actually are on Moonscar Island, which is doubling as a filming location.
 Alan confesses to the gang that he's a film director known as Alan Smithee, who wanted to make a scary movie after looking into Velma's unsolved mysteries blog.
 He also revealed that he sponsored the vacation for Shaggy to win, but states that he had no knowledge of the black werecat.
 Despite everything that happened, the gang offer to help Alan finish the movie.
 As filming continues, the gang meet Seaver, a stunt double for Fred, who has a monster truck version of the Mystery Machine.
 As the sun goes down, Velma heads into the forest wearing night-vision goggles but runs away when she sees a cluster of cats' eyes.